 To reach the trains, passengers continued through an inclined bridge over Kellogg Blvd.
 Although a rather utilitarian space, it is marked by the use of Guastavino tile vaults, whose application was somewhat rare in the St. Paul area.
 Developed by Spanish architect Rafael Guastavino, the interlocking, self-supporting tiles created strong, robust vaults that were employed in numerous monumental Beaux-Arts structures such as New York’s Grand Central Terminal.

 To plan for the future transit needs of the St. Paul area, the Ramsey County Regional Railroad Authority (RCRRA) assembled a task force in 2002 that included representatives of business and civic groups, as well as stakeholders from the transportation industry.
-Part of the group’s mandate was to discuss the sitting of a potential multimodal center to serve the capital city.
-Of the handful of facilities studied, SPUD was considered the best choice due to proximity to existing rail lines, good highway access, location near downtown St. Paul and the potential for development around the site.
-As envisioned, the rehabilitated facility would include Amtrak, the Central Corridor light rail line, local and regional buses, and amenities for those arriving by bike or on foot.
+Part of the group’s mandate was to discuss the siting of a potential multimodal center to serve the capital city.
+Of the handful of facilities studied, Union Depot was considered the best choice due to proximity to existing rail lines, good highway access, downtown location and the potential for mixed-use, transit-oriented development around the site.
+As envisioned, the rehabilitated facility would include Amtrak, the Central Corridor light rail line, local and regional buses and amenities for those arriving by bike or on foot.

 Before any work could proceed, the RCRRA had to wait for the Postal Service to vacate the premises in 2010.
 In the meantime, it chose Minneapolis-based Mortenson Construction as the project manager to coordinate efforts between HGA Architects, engineering firm URS and other contractors.
-Amid much fanfare, ground was broken on January 18, 2011 with the demolition of the former Postal Service loading bays.
+Amid much fanfare, ground was broken on January 18, 2011, with the demolition of the former Postal Service loading bays.
 The project included many components: installation of light rail tracks along 4th Street; reconstruction of the plaza in front of the headhouse; restoration of historic features in the Great Hall and concourse; construction of new staircases, elevators and escalators from the concourse to ground level; and installation of platforms with tactile edges and canopies.
-While the light rail will run along 4th Street, the train platforms and bus bays will be located south of Kellogg Blvd with access from the concourse as well as new entrances from the street.
+The light rail runs along 4th Street, and the train platforms and bus bays are located south of Kellogg Blvd with access from the concourse as well as new entrances from the street.

-Through the selection and use of environmentally friendly materials and design solutions, the RCRRA and Mortenson believe that the building will achieve a Leadership in Energy and Environmental Design (LEED) Silver certification.
-Part of this sustainability goal can be met by maximizing energy efficiency and reusing existing building features.
-Once completed in late 2013, SPUD will initially be served by Amtrak and Metro Transit and have amenities for cyclists.
-The Central Corridor light rail—an 11 mile line connecting downtown St. Paul and downtown Minneapolis via the University of Minnesota, the Midway district and the Capitol complex—will go into operation in 2014.
+Through the selection and use of environmentally friendly materials and design solutions, the building was awarded Leadership in Energy and Environmental Design (LEED) Gold certification.
+Part of this sustainability goal was met by maximizing energy efficiency and reusing existing building features.
+Completed in late 2013, Union Depot was initially served by Metro Transit buses and had amenities for cyclists.
+The Central Corridor light rail—an 11 mile line connecting downtown St. Paul and downtown Minneapolis via the University of Minnesota, the Midway district and the Capitol complex—went into operation in June, 2014.
 The complex can also accommodate proposed commuter rail lines and high-speed service to Chicago.

 Funding for the $243 million project was obtained from a diverse mix of federal, state and local agencies.
 One of the largest grants was $45.3 million allocated under Section 1301 of SAFETEA-LU, the federal transportation bill for fiscal years 2005-2009.
 These funds were specifically distributed to large-scale projects of national or regional significance.
 In early 2010, the RCRRA was awarded a $35 million Transportation Investment Generating Economic Recovery (TIGER) grant by the U.S. Department of Transportation.
 Forty million dollars came through the Federal Railroad Administration’s High Speed Intercity Passenger Rail Program, while $4 million from the Federal Transit Administration’s (FTA) Bus and Bus Facilities Program helped finance the new bus terminal.
 Other funds used in the project were obtained from state bonds and a tax levy imposed by the RCRRA.

-For the residents of the Lowertown neighborhood, SPUD will be more than a transportation hub.
-The 290,000 square foot depot and 33 acre site figure prominently in the 2012 Greater Lowertown Master Plan.
+For the residents of the Lowertown neighborhood, Union Depot is more than a transportation hub.
+The depot and 33 acre site figure prominently in the 2012 Greater Lowertown Master Plan.
 Put together by residents and other stakeholders, it will guide the future development of the area.
 The plan imagines the front plaza as a flexible festive space that could accommodate art installations, live performances or food service, thereby encouraging residents and visitors to interact with the depot.
-Surface parking lots adjacent to SPUD could be redeveloped as mixed-use properties to include housing and commercial and office space that will increase pedestrian activity.
+Surface parking lots adjacent to Union Depot could be redeveloped as mixed-use properties to include housing and commercial and office space that will increase pedestrian activity.

 As American settlement pushed westward over the Appalachian Mountains following the Revolutionary War, American Indian tribes in the Midwest were often forced to give up their lands or exchange them for other parcels.
 By 1837, the Dakota had ceded their lands east of the Mississippi River, and in 1851, under the Treaty of Traverse des Sioux, they did the same for territories on the far bank.
 This process opened up the upper Mississippi River Valley to new settlement, especially in what is now southern Minnesota.